danilobjr/awesome-dev-tools/README.md

 - [Fontsource](https://fontsource.org/) - Fontsource is a collection of open-source fonts that are packaged into individual NPM packages for self-hosting in your web applications

 ### Node

+#### DOCs

+- [mdast-util-toc](https://github.com/syntax-tree/mdast-util-toc) - Utility to generate a table of contents from an mdast tree

 #### Functional Programming